-Unlike the other Springs we had visited in Florida, Ginnie Springs State Park is privately owned.
-This means it is not really a State Park afterall!
+Unlike the other springs we had visited in Florida, Ginnie Springs State Park is a private business.
+This means it is not really a State Park after all!

 One would imagine there is only 1 spring but in fact there are several springs: Devil’s Eye, Devil’s Ear and Devil Spring.